near/wallet-selector/example/README.md

 To run this project locally:

-1. Prerequisites: Make sure you have Node.js ≥ 12 installed (https://nodejs.org), then use it to install [yarn]: `npm install --global yarn` (or just `npm i -g yarn`)
+1. Prerequisites: Make sure you have Node.js ≥ 12 installed (https://nodejs.org).
-2. Run the local development server: `yarn && yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)
+2. Run the local development server: `npm install && npm run watch` (see `package.json` for a full list of `scripts` you can run with `npm run <script>`)

 Now you'll have a local development environment backed by the NEAR TestNet!
-Running `yarn dev` will tell you the URL you can visit in your browser to see the app.
+Running `npm run watch` will tell you the URL you can visit in your browser to see the app.

 Exploring The Code
 ==================

 1. The backend code lives in the `/assembly` folder.
-This code gets deployed to the NEAR blockchain when you run `yarn deploy:contract`.
+This code gets deployed to the NEAR blockchain when you run `npm run deploy:contract`.
 This sort of code-that-runs-on-a-blockchain is called a "smart contract" – [learn more about NEAR smart contracts][smart contract docs].
 2. The frontend code lives in the `/src` folder.